dbushell/dbushell-2k15/src/data/blog/2018/2018-04-react-redux-internationalisation.md

 }
 ```

 The likelihood of my German being correct is low but you get the idea.
 If properties like `desc` need to include variables I format for [sprinf](https://github.com/alexei/sprintf.js).
 Sprintf is well known and a tiny dependency.
-This is necessary because sentance structure will change per language.
+This is necessary because sentence structure will change per language.
 If I were to try and concatenate partial strings and variables within a component it would not work.

 ## Mapping state to props